va loans for michigan veterans

 • Subsequent use (no down payment): 3.30% of loan amount

-VA Funding Fee Exemptions
+VA Funding Fee Exemptions for Michigan Veterans

-Veterans are exempt from the funding fee if they:
+Michigan veterans are exempt from the funding fee if they:

 • Receive VA disability compensation